If you’ve ever wondered how the finalists are selected, here’s a rundown of the process:

 Only the critics vote on the finalists.
 Each category is considered and NO nominations other than those chosen are considered at this point.
 Critics may redistribute their votes if one of their chosen nominees did NOT end up in the final list.

 The vote totals are tallied:

 - If the category has one clear top nominee, it’s declared the finalist.

 - If more than one nominee has the same or nearly the same number of points, critics can suggest that the category be extended to allow more than 1 winner.

 - If there’s still a stalemate, the president will call for impassioned pleas.
 Either TAP or RTCC members can respond to endorse or disparage a choice, aiming to get critics to change their vote.
 The goal is to both reduce the category to one winner and to make sure the winner is the consensus.

 - After that, critics can elect to change their votes.
 If the category remains in a tie, TAP members and non-voting RTCC members vote to break the tie in a one-person/one-vote system.

 The results are final.
-Either a single nominee is identified as or a tie is confirmed.
+Either a single nominee is identified as the award recipient or a tie is confirmed.
 The nominations are published, which begins the anticipation of the final announcements at the Artsies Awards.